jamesplease/gistbook/README.md

 ### Deploying

+Gistbook is deployed to AWS using Ansible.
+Install it via:

+- All platforms: `pip install ansible` via [pip](http://pip.readthedocs.org/en/latest/installing.html)
+- OSX: `brew install ansible` via [homebrew](http://brew.sh/)
+- Linux: `apt-get/yum install ansible`

-Run `npm run get-secrets` if you haven't already.
+Next, run `npm run get-secrets` if you haven't already.
 You'll only need to do this once.

 #### To Staging